jjYBdx4IL/misc/README.md

 ## RELEASE

+Open an ISSUE here on github if you want me to push updates to maven central.

 This repository consists of a lot of smaller, separate sub-projects, each of which gets released independently and therefore has its own 1.0, 1.1, 1.2, etc. version sequence numbering.